The-Mettle-Project/mettle-core/docs/compilation.md

-Compile-time errors and warnings are printed with a stable error code, the source location, a code snippet with a caret pointing at the offending span (plus one line of surrounding context), and — where possible — a `help:` suggestion.
+Compile-time errors and warnings are printed with a stable error code, the source location, a code snippet with a caret pointing at the offending span (plus one line of surrounding context), and, where possible, a `help:` suggestion.
 Output is colorized on a TTY and respects `NO_COLOR`, `CLICOLOR`/`CLICOLOR_FORCE`, and `TERM=dumb`.
 Up to 100 diagnostics are reported per run rather than stopping at the first.